openvinotoolkit/openvino/docs/IE_DG/supported_plugins/HETERO.md

 Heterogeneous Plugin {#openvino_docs_IE_DG_supported_plugins_HETERO}
 =======

-## Introducing Heterogeneous Plugin
+## Introducing the Heterogeneous Plugin

 The heterogeneous plugin enables computing for inference on one network on several devices.
-Purposes to execute networks in heterogeneous mode
+The purposes of executing networks in heterogeneous mode:
-* To utilize accelerators power and calculate heaviest parts of network on accelerator and execute not supported layers on fallback devices like CPU
+* Utilize the power of accelerators to calculate heaviest parts of the network and execute unsupported layers on fallback devices like the CPU
-* To utilize all available hardware more efficiently during one inference
+* Utilize all available hardware more efficiently during one inference

 The execution through heterogeneous plugin can be divided to two independent steps:
 * Setting of affinity to layers